Tips for Going Green for the Holidays

 Shed Some Light

 Holiday string lights are a beautiful decoration during the dark days of winter.
-When your current string lights burn out, you can bring them to the Columbia Heights Recycling/Drop Off Center (see below).
+When your current string lights burn out, you can bring them to the Columbia Heights Recycling/Drop Off Center.

 Consider the Christmas Tree

-Citywide Christmas tree pickup will begin Mon, Jan 6, and continue through Fri, Jan 17.
+Citywide Christmas tree pickup will begin Mon, Jan 3, and continue through Fri, Jan 14.
 Residents must call 1-888-960-0008 to schedule the pickup.
 Don’t buy a flocked or painted tree as they can’t be composted.
-Bring artificial trees you want to get rid of to the recycling center (see below).
+Bring metal trees you want to get rid of to the recycling center.
 Remove all lights and decorations before disposal.

 Columbia Heights Recycling/Drop Off